tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/安全管理/安全组/管理安全组/创建安全组_intl_en.md

  - Project: by default, the **Default project** is selected.
 You can also specify another project to facilitate future management.
  - Remarks: briefly describe the security group to facilitate future management.
 5. Click **OK** to finish creating the security group.
-If you select the "Custom" template when creating a security group, click **Set rules now** after the creation to [add security group rules](https://intl.cloud.tencent.com/document/product/215/35513).
+If you select the **Custom** template when creating a security group, click **Set rules now** after the creation to [add security group rules](https://intl.cloud.tencent.com/document/product/215/35513).